Thursday, July 3, 2025

 Amazon rainforest is losing its resilience and the rainforest now shows characteristic signs of approaching a tipping point.

-Researchers Find Oldest Evidence of Fire Controlled Cooking
+Cooking Food: Researchers Find the Oldest Proof of Controlled Fire Use

 According to researchers, the bones of a massive carp fish date the earliest indications of cooking by prehistoric people to 780,000 years ago.